ferricode/MyBlog/README.md

 ## MyBlog with React.js

 MyBlog is a simple blog application created with React.js, allowing users to create, edit, and delete posts and pictures separeted in two different catalogs.
-The application uses a custom API built with Node.js and MongoDB to store and manage the data.
+The application uses a custom API built with Node.js and stores data in json.
-To get started right away, you don't need an account or API key.
-Just chose your endpoint and start testing the API.

 ## Features
 - User authentication using JSON Web Tokens (JWT).